ukparliament/ontologies/meta/weeknotes/2025/30/index.md

 * Generally compensating for a software commissioning model that tends toward systems, rather than, say, a system of systems.

-* Attending to our [procedure maps](https://ukparliament.github.io/ontologies/procedure/maps/) as and when procedural "innovations" happen.
+* Attending to our [procedure maps](https://ukparliament.github.io/ontologies/procedure/maps/) as and when procedural innovations happen.
 [Almost](https://trello.com/c/1KGQPvpM/489-draft-affirmative-lords-question-not-decided) [daily](https://trello.com/c/CQnOLdQZ/488-treaties-business-by-the-international-relations-and-defence-committee) it would seem.

 * Simultaneously, attempting to replace the software those maps are made in by writing [a whole slew of SQL](https://ukparliament.github.io/ontologies/procedure/meta/editor/data-graphs/instance-data/data-loading) to transform what was to what should be.
 Model changes happening in flight.